buildbot/buildbot/master/docs/developer/data.rst

         The callback interface is the same as that of :py:meth:`~buildbot.mq.connector.MQConnector.startConsuming`.
         The ``path`` argument is automatically translated into an appropriate topic.

-    .. py:method:: produceEvent(rtype, event, msg)
+    .. py:method:: produceEvent(rtype, msg, event)

         :param rtype: the name identifying a resource type
+        :param msg: a dictionary describing the msg to send
         :param event: the event to produce
-        :param msg: a dictionary describing the msg to send

-        This method implements the production of an event, if event is needed outside of an update function.
+        This method implements the production of an event, for the rtype identified by its name string Usually, this is the role of the data layer to produce the events inside the update methods For the potencial use cases where it would make sense to solely produce and event, and not update data, please use this API, rather than directly call mq.
-        It ensures the event is sent to the routingkeys specified by eventPathPatterns
+        It ensures the event is sent to all the routingkeys specified by eventPathPatterns

     .. py:method:: control(action, args, kwargs)